 The platform allows organizations to analyze mainframe legacy code, understand interrelationships, complexity, dependencies and mine business rules, which are all essential activities for complex modernization projects.

-ModPaaS is available today on Amazon Web Services (AWS) Marketplace.
+ModPaaS is available today on Amazon Web Services (AWS) Marketplace and Microsoft Azure Marketplace.
 Additional details can be found at https://modernsystems.com/cloud/modernization_platform_as_a_service.